-The Office of Inclusive Excellence Education & Development supports faculty and staff through offering interactive workshops, training and resources to expand critical consciousness, foster individual and collective reflection on the complexities of identities, and anti-bias skill building to promote inclusion and belonging
+The Office of Inclusive Excellence Education & Development provides faculty and staff with interactive workshops, training, and resources to deepen critical consciousness, encourage personal and collective reflection on inclusive excellence concepts, and develop anti-bias skills that strengthen inclusion and belonging.

 Inclusive Lens Workshops

-OIEED provides workshops that can be tailored specifically for the needs of departments and divisions to develop and integrate skills and practices related to equity and inclusive excellence.
+OIEED provides workshops that can be tailored specifically for the needs of departments and divisions to develop and integrate practices related to inclusive excellence.

 To consult and request a workshop, complete the Request for Services Form